ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 ---
 <!-- Copyright info and last updated date at top of file: REQUIRED
-    The copyright and lastupdated info is YAML content that must occur at the top of the MD file, before attributes are listed.
+    The copyright and lastupdated info is YAML content that must occur at the top of each MD file, before attributes are listed.
     It must be --- surrounded by 3 dashes ---
-    The value "years" can contain just one year or a two years separated by a comma. (years: 2014, 2016) The value "lastupdated" must be followed by a machine date in quotes in the following format: "YYYY-MM-DD" The value for "years" must be indented 2 spaces under "copyright", followed by "lastupdated" which should start on its own non-indented line.
+    The value "years" can contain just one year or two years (the initial publishing year of the content, then the current year) separated by a comma. (years: 2014, 2019)
+    The value for "years" must be indented 2 spaces under "copyright", followed by "lastupdated" which should start on its own non-indented         line.
-    Remember to delete this comment after you add your copyright info and last updated date, because the example dashes will cause CHKPII errors during translation packaging.
+    The value "lastupdated" must be followed by a machine date in quotes in the following format: "YYYY-MM-DD" Remember to delete this comment after you add your copyright info and last updated date, because the example dashes will cause CHKPII errors during translation packaging.

 -->